Union criticises Labour frontbencher for crossing university picket line

 A trade union representing striking workers has criticised a

-Labour frontbencher for apparently crossing a picket line while on party business.
+Labour frontbencher after they apparently crossed a picket line while on party business.

-Bill Esterton visited the Sheffield University's advanced manufacturing research centre on Friday while staff at the university were on strike.
+Bill Esterson visited Sheffield University’s Advanced Manufacturing Research Centre (AMRC) on Friday while staff at the university were on strike.

-After Mr Esterton posted publicity photographs of himself inside the centre online Jo Grady, general secretary of the University of Colleges Union (UCU) said: "There’s a picket line at Sheffield University.

 UK news in pictures